 The modern American landscape has been transformed drastically since the introduction of disposable single use plastic in the early 1940’s.
 Each year we throw away 280 million metric tons of plastic globally.
 Plastic doesn’t biodegrade, it pollutes our food chain, threatens ocean, wildlife and human health and is an enormous cost to clean up.
 Every bit of plastic ever created is still in existence.

 Hind-sites twenty twenty, looking back at the impact of the choice of disposable plastic.
 This installation piece brings the impact of consumer and corporate behavior regarding disposables into clear site.
 Beckoning the viewer to evaluate their own behavior with plastic consumption.
 To change what is manufactured and marketed we must first change the consumer.
 To positively effect consumer behavior we’ve decided to “Ruin Views” by installing larger then life 20ft plastic bottle and 20ft plastic disposable cup replicas into natural environments in the Los Angeles area, featuring 5 locations over 1 week.

 Both Cruder and LaPenta are deeply moved by the state of humanity and our impact on the planet.
 The artists have been experimenting on ways to make a positive impact through their art.
-Collaboratively with their current projects they are focusing on environmental, technological, political and social issues.
+Collaboratively with their current projects they are focusing on environmental, technological, political and social issue.

 We were incredibly honored to be selected as finalists for the 11th Arte Laguna Prize for Land Artin Venezia, Italy spring 2017.
 Matthew and I traveled to Italy to be part of the exhibition and presentation of the awards.
 We were honored to be selected and have an opportunity to meet Igor Zanti amongst other mega notable art curators and artists.
 2017 “Natural Plasticity” Arte Laguna, Arsenale Venice, Italy